Penlane/Tracesniffer-GUI/README.md

   in order to prevent packet-spam. (**Recommended setting: Off/Unchecked**)
   - Activate Logging: Activates debug-logging.
 If problems occur, a few signals which might be helpful will be logged. (**Recommended: Off/Unchecked**)
   - Save Logfile: Saves the Logfile (only if action was logged previously)
+  - Wait for uC Reset: Handle a specific case, where you explicitly want to wait for a complete uC Reset.
+Only enable this when necessary. (i.e you KNOW that you are going to Reset the uC during the measurement)